Margaret Thatcher: Final years (2003–2013)

 On 11 June 2004, Thatcher (against doctors' orders) attended the state funeral service for Ronald Reagan.
 She delivered her eulogy via videotape; in view of her health, the message had been pre-recorded several months earlier.
 Thatcher flew to California with the Reagan entourage, and attended the memorial service and interment ceremony for the president at the Ronald Reagan Presidential Library.

 In 2005, Thatcher criticised how Blair had decided to invade Iraq two years previously.
 Although she still supported the intervention to topple Saddam Hussein, she said that (as a scientist) she would always look for "facts, evidence and proof" before committing the armed forces.
 She celebrated her 80th birthday on 13 October at the Mandarin Oriental Hotel in Hyde Park, London; guests included the Queen, the Duke of Edinburgh, Princess Alexandra and Tony Blair.
 Geoffrey Howe, Baron Howe of Aberavon, was also in attendance and said of his former leader: "Her real triumph was to have transformed not just one party but two, so that when Labour did eventually return, the great bulk of Thatcherism was accepted as irreversible."

-In 2006, Thatcher attended the official Washington, DC, memorial service to commemorate the fifth anniversary of the 9/11 attacks on the US.
+In 2006, Thatcher attended the official Washington memorial service to commemorate the fifth anniversary of the 9/11 attacks on the US.
 She was a guest of Vice President Dick Cheney and met Secretary of State Condoleezza Rice during her visit.
 In February 2007 Thatcher became the first living British prime minister to be honoured with a statue in the Houses of Parliament.
 The bronze statue stood opposite that of her political hero, Winston Churchill, and was unveiled on 21 February 2007 with Thatcher in attendance; she remarked in the Members' Lobby of the Commons: "I might have preferred iron – but bronze will do [...]
 It won't rust."